wwcc-dale/zaphod-dev/zaphod/user-guide/00-overview.md

 Every change is saved in your files.
 If something goes wrong in Canvas, you can always re-sync from your files.
 You can even use version control (like Git) to track every change you've ever made.

+### It allows collaboration

+You can easily share your course with other instructors and build it together.
+If you publish it on gihub you can both work on it and not overwrite eachother's work.

 ### It's reusable

 Want to copy a module to a new course?
 Just copy the folder.
 Want to use the same assignment description across multiple sections?
 Just copy the file.
 No more recreating content from scratch.